-All students are expected to promptly report violations of the code of conduct to a teacher, guidance counselor, the BOCES administrator or his or her designee.
-For example, any student observing a student possessing a weapon, alcohol or illegal substance on school property or at a school function shall report this information immediately to a teacher, the BOCES administrator, the administrator's designee or the superintendent.
+All students are expected to promptly report violations of the Code of Conduct to a teacher, guidance counselor, a BOCES administrator or their designee.
+For example, any student observing a student possessing a weapon, alcohol or illegal substance on school property or at a school function shall report this information immediately to a teacher, a BOCES administrator, the administrator's designee or the BOCES superintendent.

-All BOCES staff that is not authorized to impose disciplinary sanctions is expected to promptly report violations of the code of conduct to their supervisor, who shall in turn impose an appropriate disciplinary sanction, if so authorized, or refer the matter to a staff member who is authorized to impose an appropriate sanction.
+All BOCES staff not authorized to impose disciplinary sanctions are expected to promptly report violations of the Code of Conduct to their supervisor, who shall impose an appropriate disciplinary sanction, if so authorized, or refer the matter to a staff member who is authorized to impose an appropriate sanction.